Flashlights that won't leave you in the dark

 flashlight lets us down -- well, let's just say it's frustrating.
 Especially

-when we desperately grab it during an emergency (blackout, flat tire at night, etc.)
+when we desperately grab it during an emergency (blackout, flat tire at night,

-just dozing on the shelf since the last blackout.
+the shelf since the last blackout.

 haven't bought a new flashlight lately (or you've been relying on 99-cent